rvm/rvm1-ansible/README.md

 I wasn't happy with any of the solutions that existed because they required you to either compile ruby on your server or they were not idempotent.
 Compiling ruby on a low end VPS/instance could easily take 10 minutes and during that time your CPU is going to be pegged at 100%.

-ansible-ruby solves this by using rvm to install 1 or more versions of ruby.
+rvm1-ansible solves this by using rvm to install 1 or more versions of ruby.
 It makes installing and upgrading ruby versions very easy.

 ## Role variables